adel-mamin/amast/libs/hsm/README.rst

 source state.
 They are not necessarily the same state.

-In the state diagram in :ref:`example-hsm` above consider the case when the current state is *C*, an event is received by *C* and passed first to the superstate *B* and then to the superstate *A*, which decides to make a transition to the state *F*.
-In this case the current state is *C*, the source state is *A* and the target state is *F*.
+In the state diagram in :ref:`example-hsm` above consider the case when the current state is *s111*, an event is received by *s111* and passed first to the superstate *s11* and then to the superstate *s1*, which decides to make a transition to the state *s2*.
+In this case the current state is *s111*, the source state is *s1* and the target state is *s2*.

 When transitioning, exit events (:cpp:enumerator:`AM_EVT_HSM_EXIT <am_hsm_evt_id::AM_EVT_HSM_EXIT>`) are sent